Serge-X/liveconsolePage/README.md

-This is the wepage for the consoles app
+This is the webpage for the consoles Desktop Website.